-You ever found something by complete accident after spending hours trying to figure out what you want to play or do next?
-Like a new book for example.
+Have you ever found something by complete accident after spending hours trying to figure out what you want to play or do next, only to find a gem that you can’t believe you somehow missed?
 I spent days pouring over games and each night writing bit by bit about them that I’m working on for my blog.
-However, I found this game in May and realized that not only is it perfect for my blog with its 1980s setting and city pop style music but it also happens to be a perfect time to cover it as June is Pride Month.
+During one of these nights I found an indie visual novel and realized that not only is it perfect for my blog with its 1980s setting and city pop style music but it also happens to be a perfect time to cover it as June is Pride Month.

 What is it About?

-A Summer’s End is a visual novel released in April 2020 created and published by Oracle and Bone.
-This is the first game from the company to date.
-Currently it was only released on PC and is roughly eight hours long in play time.
+A Summer’s End is a visual novel released in April 2020 created and published by Oracle and Bone as their first debut project.
+To date it was only released on PC and is roughly eight hours long in play time.

 In a way, these two would be people you would never expect to meet and fall in love.
 Coming from opposite ends of the spectrum in current social status, viewpoints, and upbringing.
-However, being a couple in world and time where gay and lesbian couples are frowned upon, or even illegal in certain places, brings tension for the new couple.
+Their newfound relationship from the beginning was fast and it felt like the two women while showing reservations, especially Michelle, leapt in.

 Lets Dive a little into the LGBTQ community in Hong Kong

 On the website of Oracle and Bone, they go into great detail about Lesbian or LGBTQ love in general in China.
 Here are a few key points I read on their blog: